Behind the Bickering: What Sibling Fights Are Really About

 Carving Out Identity

 Siblings often define themselves in contrast to one another.
 One might take on the “responsible one” role while the other becomes the “funny one” or “troublemaker.”
 When kids feel compared or boxed in, rivalry can erupt as they push to be seen for who they really are.
+In some families, these dynamics are even more pronounced in children who feel pressure to succeed or stand out, especially in high-pressure environments.
+We explore this further in our blog on High Achieving Kids, where perfectionism and performance expectations can sometimes intensify sibling comparison and emotional tension.

 Emotional Spillover